ps428/ps428/Readme.md

 - Always ready for working / learning opportunities.
 To rest is to rust!

-- Currently reading The Richest Man in Babylon by George Samuel Clason.
+- Currently reading The Richest Man in Babylon by George Samuel Clason (on hold for the 4th time)

 ---